Saarthak-Vijayvargiya-github/Library-App-SV/README.md

 Everyone including admin can know about the issue details of the book.

 ### Cons:-
-The admin cannot issue/return the books.

-Each time Admin signs in, signed by an anonymous account as there is no option in firebase for API login.
+Each time Admin signs in, signed by an anonymous account as there is no option in firebase for python API login.
+But another method which is made in this app is login with credentials stored in firebase.